alphagov/govuk-developer-docs/source/manual/ab-testing.html.md

 2. Add your test to the [A/B test register][register].
 3. If you want to use Google Analytics to monitor the A/B test, talk to a performance analyst and pick a [GA dimension][analytics-dimensions] to use for your test.
 4. Configure the A/B test in [the cdn-configs repo][cdn-configs] ([see an example][dictionary-config-example]).
 For more details, see the [dictionaries README][dictionaries-readme].
-5. Deploy the cdn-configs changes to staging and production using the [Update_CDN_Dictionaries][update-cdn-dictionaries] Jenkins job.
+5. Deploy the cdn-configs changes to each environment using the [Update_CDN_Dictionaries][update-cdn-dictionaries] Jenkins job.
 The `vhost` must be set to `www`, and the credentials are in the [govuk-secrets repo][govuk-secrets] ([pass folder][pass-folder]).
 6. Add your test to the [ab_tests configuration file][configuration-file] in the [fastly-configure][fastly-configure] repo ([see an example][fastly-configure-example]).
 The test name must match the name configured in the cdn-configs repo in step 3.
-7. Deploy the Fastly configuration to staging and production using the [Deploy_CDN][deploy-cdn] Jenkins job.
+7. Deploy the Fastly configuration to each environment using the [Deploy_CDN][deploy-cdn] Jenkins job.
 Use the same parameters as in step 4.
 You can test it on staging by visiting <https://www.staging.publishing.service.gov.uk>.
 Changes should appear almost immediately - there is no caching of the CDN config.
 8. Use the [govuk_ab_testing gem][govuk_ab_testing] to serve different versions to your users.
 It can be configured with the analytics dimension selected in step 2.
 9. To activate or deactivate the test, or to change the B percentage, update your test in [the cdn-configs repo][cdn-configs] and deploy the change.